gammasim/containers/docker-gammasim-tools-dev/README.md

 Building will take a while and the image is large (3.9 GB; mostly due to the >2 GB conda stuff).

+## gammasim-tools

+Clone the gammasim-tools code into the './external/' directory (see [README.md](external/README.md).

 ## Running

 To run the container in bash